Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: B. The proposed method

-where $W_0$, $W_1$, and $W_2$ are defined as
+where $W_A$, $W_B$, and $W_C$ are defined as

-Note that $\alpha_1$, $\bm{\beta}_1$, $\alpha_2$, and $\bm{\beta}_2$ are determined by each element of $G^{(d)}$ or $h$ as well as the previous section.
-These quantities in Eq.~(\ref{eqn:expectationsfor2qopt}) can be evaluated with Hadamard test as shown in Fig.~\ref{fgr:circ_Gh}, but direct measurements without ancilla qubits and CNOT gates are available similarly as proposed in literature \cite{mitarai2019}.
+Note that $(\varphi_1, \bm{\bar{n}}_1)$, $(\varphi_2, \bm{\bar{n}}_2)$ are determined by each element of $G^{(p)}$ as in the previous subsection.
+In addition, an analytical solution of the objective function for Swap, Hop, or RBS gates derived in Appendix~D also requires quantities in the same form as Eq.~(\ref{eqn:expectationsfor2qopt}).
+In principle, these quantities in Eq.~(\ref{eqn:expectationsfor2qopt}) can be evaluated with Hadamard test with two control operations on $R_{\bm{\bar{n}}_2}(\varphi_2)$ and $R_{\bm{\bar{n}}_1}(\varphi_1)$ as shown in Fig.~\ref{fgr:circ_Gh}.
+However, direct measurements without ancilla qubits and CNOT gates are available similarly as proposed in literature \cite{mitarai2019}.
+It should be also noted that in the case of excitation-conserving gate, eight Hadamard tests are required because $G_{xy}=-G_{yx}$, while four measurements for the Hop and RBS gates (See Appendix~D).

-Here, we denote the FQS method for optimizing Eq.~(\ref{eqn:2q_optimal_value}) as \textit{FQS with $s$-qubit gates of 2 parameters}; FQS($s$q, 2p), where $s$ is the number of qubits subject to nontrivial action of $A$, $B$, and $C$.
-On the other hand, the FQS method with Eq.~(\ref{eqn:2q_optimal_value2}) is termed \textit{FQS with $s$-qubit gates of 1 parameter}; FQS($s$q, 1p).
-In particular, as shown in Table~\ref{tbl:multi-qubit gates}, FQS(2q, 2p) generalizes the excitation-conserving gate, the Hop gate, and the RBS gate.
-In contrast to the conventional excitation-conserving gate where only rotational angle $\psi$ is the optimization target, the FQS(2q, 2p) can simultaneously update not only $\psi$ but also $\phi$, which seems to be advantageous to exhibit higher expressibility and to avoid local minimum and saddle points.
+Here, we denote the FQS method for optimizing Eq.~(\ref{eqn:2q_optimal_value}) as \textit{FQS with $u$-qubit gates of 2 parameters}; FQS($u$q,~2p), where $u$ is the number of qubits subject to nontrivial action of $A$, $B$, and $C$.
+On the other hand, the FQS method to optimize only one degree of freedom out of three in $\vartheta_p=(\theta_p,\bm{n}(\psi_p,\phi_p))$ is termed \textit{FQS with $u$-qubit gates of 1 parameter}; FQS($u$q,~1p), which can be applied to Hop, RBS, swap, and the excitation-conserving gate with one fixed degree of freedom.

+In particular, as shown in Table~\ref{tbl:multi-qubit gates}, FQS(2q,~2p) generalizes the excitation-conserving gate, the Hop gate, and the RBS gate.
+In contrast to the conventional excitation-conserving gate where only rotational angle $\psi$ is the optimization target, the FQS(2q,~2p) can simultaneously update not only $\psi$ but also $\phi$, which seems to be advantageous to exhibit higher expressibility and to avoid local minimum and saddle points.
 To verify this feature, we also carry out controlled experiments where the two parameters $\psi,\phi$ of an excitation-conserving gate are sequentially and separately optimized.
 We also note that because the total number of electrons has to be preserved in quantum chemistry calculation, limiting the parameter search space by taking into account the preservation is essential to reduce the computational cost.
-The FQS(2q, *p) methods are useful for such preservation constraints.
+The FQS(2q,~*p) methods are useful for such preservation constraints.